 Yoav Farhi- Numismatics.
 Yoav recently completed his PhD in Archaeology at Hebrew University in Jerusalem and is widely recognized as one of the top numismatists in Israel; he has worked at numerous sites in Israel including Khirbet Qeiyafa, Modi’in, and Ramat Rahel.
 Prominent archaeologists Yoram Tsafrir, Lea Di Segni, and Eilat Mazar have all employed Yoav as a research assistant.
 Yoav assisted the Khirbet el-Maqatir excavation in the identification and recovery of coins and other metal objects as well as providing numismatic reports for the vast number of coins excavated at Maqatir.
 In 2012 Yoav, in collaboration with Catherine Lorber, published a rare Ptolemaic coin from Maqatir in the American Journal of Numismatics and has published dozens of other articles over the past decade.
 Yoav’s role on the professional staff is critical since coins play an important role in the dating of various archaeological strata and establishing the history of the site.

-Dr. David E. Graves is a Square Supervisor at Shiloh and worked as a field supervisor at Tall el-Hammam Excavation Project, Jordan from 2005 to 2015 and worked at the Temple Mount Antiquities Salvage Operation in 2009.
-A native Canadian, he has been teaching archaeology online at Liberty University, Rawlings School of Divinity since 2009 and is the Subject Matter Expert (SME) for their online archaeology program.
+Dr. David E. Graves is a Square Supervisor at Shiloh.
+A native Canadian, he has been teaching archaeology online at Liberty University, Rawlings School of Divinity since 2009 and is the Subject Matter Expert (SME) for their online archaeology course.
 He holds his Ph.D. from the University of Aberdeen, Scotland in New Testament Theology under the supervision of I. Howard Marshall.
 His dissertation has been published by Gorgias Press in the Dissertations Biblical Studies Series (no. 41) entitled The Seven Messages of Revelation and Vassal Treaties: Literary Genre, Structure, and Function.
 He has been researching and lecturing in the field of biblical studies for more than 30 years.
 He is certified in the use of the SIR-3000 Ground Penetrating Radar (GPR) for archaeological application from Geophysical Survey Systems.
 His background in technology, software development, biblical studies, photography, and fire restoration, combined with his extensive travels in the Middle East uniquely qualify him as a field archaeologist and one of the few Canadian Christian archaeologists.
+David has recently worked on the Qumran Cave (53) Excavation 2017, Khirbet el-Maqatir in 2017 and as a field supervisor at Tall el-Hammam Excavation Project, Jordan from 2005 to 2015.
+He has also worked at the Temple Mount Antiquities Salvage Operation in 2009.
 He has taught the History of British Biblical Archaeology at Regent Park College of the University of Oxford, England (2003–2007) and provided guided tours of the Ashmolean and British Museums for Canadian students.
 He is on the board of directors of the Near East Archeological Society (NEAS), an associate member of the Associates for Biblical Research, and has published peer reviewed articles for various archaeology journals, including Bible and Spade.
 In 2005-06 he worked with the ArcImaging team, as the Director of Operations for the Mount Ararat Archaeological Research Expedition conducting Noah's Ark research in Turkey.
 David has written several books including Key Themes of the Old Testament, 2013, Key Themes of the New Testament 2014, The Location of Sodom, 2014; Biblical Archaeology Vol. 1: An Introduction with Recent Discoveries That Support the Reliability of the Bible, 2014, Biblical Archaeology Vol. 2: Famous Discoveries That Support the Reliability of the Bible, 2015; and edited the Classic Biblical Reprint series.